GitHubRulesOK/SumatraPDF-Plus/README.md

 Requirements

-Needs a copy of AutoHotKeyU32[or U64].exe to be renamed as plus.exe in same folder get the latest copy from https://autohotkey.com/download/ahk.zip
+Needs a copy of AutoHotKeyU32[or U64].exe to be renamed as plus.exe in same folder.

+Get the latest copy from https://autohotkey.com/download/ahk.zip

  Plus Functions list
 --------------------